-Note: Sextupole doesn't carry any attributes of other orders magnets, for example, bend (K_0) or quadrupole (K_1, K_1) .
-In case these have to be considered in the element, please use multipole as a type of an element.
+Note: Sextupoles cannot have any of the attributes of other magnetic elements, for example, bend (KO) or quadrupole (K1 or K1S).
+If these have to be considered in the element, one should use the MULTIPOLE element.

-Note: Additional attributes can be given to sextupoles; They are useful for PTC and are defined in 30.9.
+Note: Additional attributes can be given to sextupoles; They are useful for PTC and are defined in 32.9.